anseki/node-static-alias/README.md

   }
 ```

-*NOTE:* If the first character of this string is `/` (it may be parameter), this string is absolute path.
-This `/` doesn't point document-root.
-It's root of the local filesystem.
-If you want relative path from document-root, don't specify leading `/`, or add `.` to left of leading `/`.
+*NOTE:* If the first character of this string is `/` (it might be parameter), this string is absolute path.
+This `/` doesn't point the document-root.
+It is the root of the local filesystem.
+If you want the relative path from the document-root, don't specify leading `/`, or add `.` to left of leading `/`.

-+ **Function:**
++ **function:**

-The Function which returns the absolute path or relative path from document-root of file to serve.
+The function which returns the absolute path or relative path from the document-root of the file to serve.
-The Object which has parameters is passed to this Function.
+The Object which has parameters is passed to this function.
 See [Parameters](#parameters).

 ```js
   // Minified files are not made yet.